-100 Great Hiking Trails in the Adirondack Park Outside of the Over-Used and Crowded High Peaks Wilderness Area
+100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

 Explore 100 Natural Treasures in Adirondack Park Outside of the Popular and Over-Used High Peaks Wilderness Area on Our Online Hiking Trail Guide